Spending Policy Configuration Options

 • Expense Category:

-Example: If a company wishes to control meal-related expenses, it could create a specific rule that applies only to "Meal" and "Dining" categories, thus limiting the use of funds for this type of expense.
+Example: If a tenant wishes to control meal-related expenses, it could create a specific rule that applies only to "Meal" and "Dining" categories, thus limiting the use of funds for this type of expense.

 • Maximum Expense Amount: